quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 (sec-weighted-ssb)=
 ### Weighted single-sideband integration acquisition

 _Weighted_ single-sideband (SBB) integration works almost the same as regular SSB integration.
 In weighted SSB integration, the acquired (demodulated) data points are multiplied together with points of a _weight_ waveform.
-The relevant acquisition class is {class}`~quantify_scheduler.operations.acquisition_library.NumericalWeightedIntegrationComplex`.
+The relevant acquisition class is {class}`~quantify_scheduler.operations.acquisition_library.NumericalSeparatedWeightedIntegration`.

 The weights can be provided in the form of two numerical arrays, `weights_a` for the I-path and `weights_b` for the Q-path of the acquisition signal, together with the sampling rate (`weights_sampling_rate`) of these arrays.
 The `quantify-scheduler` hardware backends will resample the weights if needed to match the hardware sampling rate.
 Note that the length of the weights arrays determines the integration time of the acquisition.
 All values in the weight arrays must be in the range `[-1, 1]`.